Pressure Forming Machines.

 | Typical Applications | Structural parts, covers, panels | Premium packaging, automotive trim, medical |

-Pressure forming is used for food packaging trays, medical device packaging, automotive interior trim, cosmetic packaging, electronic enclosures, and any application requiring high surface detail from thin gauge material.
+Pressure forming machines are used for high-volume production of food packaging, automotive components, medical device packaging, consumer electronics, and any application requiring high surface detail from thin gauge material.

 Food & Beverage Packaging